California textbook controversy over Hindu history: CAPEEM case

 The California Parents for Equalization of Educational Materials (CAPEEM), a group founded specifically for the California schoolbook case after SBE's March 8 decision, filed the first lawsuit in Federal Court in Sacramento on March 14.
 The complaint was filed by Venkat Balasubramani, a Seattle attorney, who has worked in the past with public interest groups such as ACLU.
 Michael Newdow, an atheist attorney who is known for filing cases related to the deletion of the word 'God' from the Pledge of Allegiance, later joined CAPEEM's legal team.

-The Court subsequently removed CDE and SBE as Defendants, because of existing legal rules, however, Judge Frank C. Damrell of the US District Court in the Eastern District Court of California allowed CAPEEM to amend the complaint on August 11/September 28, 2006, and go ahead against individual members of SBE and CDE.
+The Court subsequently removed CDE and SBE as defendants, because of existing legal rules, however, Judge Frank C. Damrell of the US District Court in the Eastern District Court of California allowed CAPEEM to amend the complaint on August 11/September 28, 2006, and go ahead against individual members of SBE and CDE.

-The case then proceeded with the Discovery phase, and CAPEEM requested documents from the SBE and CDE, and issued subpoenas to various persons involved in this case, including CDE officials, SBE, publishers, Christian groups such as the Dalit Freedom Network, the Council on Islamic Education, Curriculum Commission member Charles Munger, Jr., and the review committee members S. Wolpert, J. Heitzman and M. Witzel.
+The case then proceeded with the discovery phase, and CAPEEM requested documents from the SBE and CDE, and issued subpoenas to various persons involved in this case, including CDE officials, SBE, publishers, Christian groups such as the Dalit Freedom Network, the Council on Islamic Education, Curriculum Commission member Charles Munger, Jr., and the review committee members Stanley Wolpert, James Heitzman and Michael Witzel.

-Among other subpoenas, CAPEEM issued an extensive subpoena to Witzel to support their law case of March 2006 against members of CBE/SBE.
+Among other subpoenas, CAPEEM issued a subpoena to Witzel to support their law case of March 2006 against members of CBE/SBE.
 Witzel turned over several CDs containing emails but CAPEEM followed up with a motion to compel him to deliver additional documents.

-A hearing in Massachusetts District Court was held on July 3, 2007.
-As per court documents (see No. 07-2286), the court granted Witzel's motion for a protective order and denied CAPEEM's motion to compel "because it sought documents and communications that were not relevant and, therefore, not discoverable."
+During a hearing in Massachusetts District Court on July 3, 2007, the court granted Witzel's motion for a protective order and denied CAPEEM's motion to compel "because it sought documents and communications that were not relevant and, therefore, not discoverable".
 CAPEEM appealed that ruling.
-On July 7, 2008, a three judge panel of the United States Court of Appeals for the First Circuit (No. 07-2286) denied an appeal by CAPEEM and decided that "CAPEEM has not shown that the Massachusetts district court abused its discretion in denying the motion to compel."
+On July 7, 2008, which was denied by a three judge panel of the US Court of Appeals for the First Circuit.

-CAPEEM's subpoena to Witzel also resulted in Witzel's deposition at which his lawyer pleaded with CAPEEM to not publicize the deposition transcript and sought an agreement that CAPEEM would not publicize the transcript of the deposition.
-CAPEEM agreed to enter into such an agreement and has not publicized the deposition transcript of Witzel.
+CAPEEM's subpoena to Witzel also resulted in Witzel's deposition at which his lawyer sought an agreement from CAPEEM that it would not publicize the deposition transcript.
+CAPEEM agreed to the request.

-On February 25, 2009, the California Federal Court ruled that CAPEEM's claim was viable with respect to the actual process of adoption but denied the plaintiff CAPEEM motion for partial summary judgment with respect to the Establishment Clause as they lacked standing, and partly granted and partly denied the defendant Members of the California State Board of Education's motion.
+On February 25, 2009, the California Federal Court ruled that CAPEEM's claim was viable with respect to the actual process of adoption but denied CAPEEM's motion for partial summary judgment with respect to the Establishment Clause as it lacked standing, and partly granted and partly denied the SBE members' motion.